-To apply to transition from provisional registration to full registration, you must meet all of the eligibility criteria for full registration, including the professional experience and currency of practice requirements, as well as demonstrate proficiency in teaching practice.
+To apply to transition from provisional registration to full registration, you must meet all of the eligibility criteria for full registration, including the professional experience, currency of practice and professional development requirements, as well as demonstrate proficiency in teaching practice.

 Detailed information on the requirements to transition from provisional to full registration can be found here, including the process and documentation required to demonstrate your proficiency.

 If you have met the requirements for transitioning from provisional to full registration, you must make a new application to the Board for full registration using Form D. It is recommended you read the instructions within Form D thoroughly prior to commencing your application process to determine the specific requirements for your circumstances.
 Your application will only be accepted by the Board if it is complete, and therefore it is also recommended that you familiarise yourself with the requirements for a complete application, found on the Registration Process page.
 Your application must include the documentation required to demonstrate your proficiency in practice.